leonidastri/linkedin-website-ted/README.md

 -A linkedin clone created in eclipse.

--All requirements of exercise implemented(plus bonus - recommendation system with KNN algorithm)
+-All requirements of exercise implemented(plus bonus - recommendation system with KNN algorithm).

 -The project created following the MVC pattern, where the Model and Controller implemented in src directory and View in the WebContent directory.

 -All the required libraries are included in the directory libraires of the project.

--A project created using Java, Html, Css, Javascript, JSTL(for the View in order not have Java code in jsp files):
+-A project created using Java, Html, Css, Javascript, JSTL(for the View in order not have Java code in jsp files).

--Used Tomcat 8
+-Used Tomcat 8.

--SSL exists for https, listening to port 8443
+-SSL exists for https, listening to port 8443.

 ## Password Hashing Details